addy-dclxvi/i3-starterpack/README.md

 - My recommendation is start from Xfce.
 It's quite minimal for a Desktop Environtment.
 And We can use some of its useful components later.
 Like file manager, text editor, power manager, clipman, task manager, or maybe its settings daemon.
 - Willing to learn, patience, and ability to use Google for fixing problems.
 - Not give up easily.
-100 times error, 100 times revert, 100 times retry every single day until three years in a row can break your limiter :laughing:
 - Some great musics for companion.
 - :coffee: <br />